urbanxtreme/Magnathon2.0/README.md

    - Once everything was configured and tested successfully, I ran the program by executing the main Python file.
 This launched the program, and I was able to interact with it using the graphical user interface.
 8. **Additional Customization**:
    - Depending on my specific requirements, I made additional customizations to the program.
 This could include adding new features, modifying existing functionalities, or integrating with other systems or services.

-By following these steps, I successfully configured the program to meet my needs and have it ready for use.
-It was a comprehensive process, but it ensured that the program worked seamlessly and met all my requirements.

 ## How to Run
 To run this program: